seanrobmerriam/postbox/README.md

     "headers": { "replayed_from": "01HABCDEF...", "replayed_by": "ops" } }
 ```

-The original DLQ record is preserved for audit.
+The original DLQ record sticks around for audit.

 ## What counts as "poisoned"

-A message is dead-lettered on exactly one of three paths.
-The DLQ record
+A message gets dead-lettered on exactly one of three paths, and the DLQ record tells you which via `poison_reason`:
-distinguishes them via `poison_reason`:

 | Path                  | `poison_reason`           | When                                                  |
 |-----------------------|---------------------------|-------------------------------------------------------|